 CATEGORY: BCREA Professional Development

-TAGS: Professional Development Program Real Estate Council of BC Regulatory Education
+TAGS: Professional Development Program Real Estate Council of BC (RECBC) Regulatory Education

 Have you ever called your local real estate board with a question and then been told to call the Real Estate Council of BC?
 And then you give them a call and they tell you to call BCREA?